nagasudhirpulla/taming_python/blog/skills/dataframe_export_excel.md

                    index=['row 1', 'row 2'],
                    columns=['col 1', 'col 2'])

-# export dataframe as oucsv to_csv function
+# export dataframe as 'out.csv' file using 'to_csv' function
 df.to_csv('out.csv')
 print('Number of rows in filteredDf2 = {0}'.format(filteredDf2.shape[0]))
 # this prints Number of rows in filteredDf2 = 10